domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 3. **command group handler**: the argument `cgh` indicates that the accessor will be available in kernel within this command group scope.

 * **Kernel Function**:
-Kernel function is defined with 2 element: data parallel model and kernel function.
+Kernel function is defined with 2 element: data parallel model and kernel function body.
 ```C++
          cgh.parallel_for<class VectorAdd>(range<1>(ArraySize), [=] (item<1> item) {
             c_acc[item] = a_acc[item] + b_acc[item];
          });
 ```
-In this example, data parallel model are defined by `parallel_for` API and `range` argument, combined, they indicaites the kernel will follow basic data parallel model execute as multiple **work-items**.
+In this example, data parallel model are defined by `parallel_for` API and `range` argument.
+Combined, they indicaites the kernel will follow basic data parallel model execute as multiple **work-items (thread)**.
 Other data parallel models are work-group data parallel, single task and hierarchical data parallel.

-Kernel function body is encapsulated as a function object, it requires `item` as it's argument which matches basic data parallel model.
-In side the kernel function body, we add value from buffer `a_sycl` and `b_sycl` and save the result in `c_sycl` through accessors. `item` which used like a array index, it's the **work-item id**.
+Kernel function body is encapsulated as a function object, it accepts an `item` as argument instructed by basic data parallel model.
+In side the kernel function body, we add value from buffer `a_sycl` and `b_sycl` and save the result in `c_sycl` through accessors. `item` is **work-item id** (think of it as thread id) which tells the kernel that each execution of instance only add the value at thread_id position.
+Together, all threads will run in parallel to finish the work.

 `class VectorAdd` which used as a templated parameter is just to give the kernel a name.

+## Summary
-Compared to OpenCL, SYCL provides serveral advantages:
+SYCL is a huge leap forward compared to OpenCL.
+It provides serveral advantages:
 * **C++ language**: Developers can leverage C++ features like template to make the code more expressible and elegant.
 Also SYCL built-in APIs for queue, buffers are RAII types, which means developers has less book keeping job to control the life cycle of them.